stelviodev/stelvio/docs/guides/cloudfront-router.md

 A standalone Lambda function (as outlined in the [Lambda Guide](/guides/lambda/)) can have a Function URL config attached.

-If you want to handle a Lambda function with this router, Stelvio forces you to either use the default configuration, or point to a public function (`auth` set to `None`).
-The reason for this is that we do not allow public access to a lambda function handled by a router, but only allow accessing it through the router.
-The reason for this is that you want the `Router` to be the only access point to your Lambda function.
+If you want to handle a Lambda function with this router, Stelvio defaults to using IAM authentication (`auth="iam"`).
+This ensures that your Lambda function is not directly accessible from the public internet, but only through the CloudFront Router (which signs requests).

+You can explicitly set `auth=None` if you want the Lambda function to remain publicly accessible directly via its Function URL, but the recommended pattern is to restrict access to the Router.

 Here is how it works: